ragolz/ARSE/README.md

 480p / 854x480 / 2500kbps / 128kbps
 720p / 1280x720 / 5000kbps / 384kbps
 1080p / 1920x1080 / 8000kbps / 384kbps

+2016-03-03 Update
+New Script Added with the following features mp4-video.bat Added support for selecting max video with for mp4 encoding Added config file for seting the location of the of FFMPEG executible Added config option for setting output directory, all encoded files are saved in the same place (currenlty required needs more work so defaults to current file location when not set.)